porres/pd-cyclone/README.md

 <strong>History of cyclone's maintenance up to the present day:</strong>

-Cyclone's original author is Krzysztof Czaja, who worked on it from 2002 to 2005 and later abandoned it.
+Cyclone's original author is Krzysztof Czaja, who worked on it as part of his miXed library from 2002 to 2005 and later abandoned it all together.

-Before being abandoned, cyclone was also incorporated into Pd Extended and, around 2007, was officially under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project.
+In parallel, miXed had been incorporated into into Pd Extended and was eventually under the maintenance of Hans-Christoph Steiner - the main developer and maintainer of the Pd-Extended project - after being abandoned.
 Cyclone was left unmaintained after the last release of Pd Extended (in jan-2013).

-After another hiatus, Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned (though maintenance for his last package is still active).
+Sometime later, Fred Jan Kraan did maintain and develop for cyclone from dec-2014 to feb-2016, when development for cyclone was abandoned again (though maintenance for his last package is still active).

 Since feb-2016, an active further development of cyclone is being proposed by Alexandre Porres & collaborators (mainly Derek Kwan and Matt Barber) on this repository.